Mikrodidakt/bakery/documentation/sub-commands.md

 # Deploy

-The deploy sub-command is a special task with it's own defenition in the build config.
+The deploy sub-command is a special task with it's own definition in the build config.
 It is more or less just a proxy for calling a custom deploy script to deploy a build on the target.

 ```bash
 user@node:/dir$ bakery deploy -c <config>